SEO 2.0 Definitions: It’s about People, Self-Spreading and Being Reputable

 While I’m not yet perfectly sure about the definition itself I’m quite certain what it is not though!

-Let me link the new SEO 2.0 definitions that have been published elsewhere:
+Let me link some SEO 2.0 definitions that have been published elsewhere:

 - SEO: What’s Hot and What’s Not